undisbeliever/terrific-audio-driver/README.md

     * Samples and sound effect data are combined to form the *common audio data* and transferred to audio-RAM in a single block.
     * The loader has the ability to override the common audio data.
-If you want to have a special set of songs that contain unique songs (ie, intro and credits), you will need to create a new project (with a different set of samples) and manually swap the common audio data in S-CPU code.
+If you want to have a special set of songs that contain unique samples (ie, intro and credits), you will need to create a new project (with a different set of samples) and manually swap the common audio data in S-CPU code.
  * All pitches and most pitch offsets are precalculated by the compiler.